-Figure 2 Interaction Pattern Among Students and Learning Resources
+Figure 2.
+Interaction Pattern Among Students and Learning Resources

 At the developing hypotheses stage, there were lots of questioning activities arose among group members, such as asking about how to know, to collect data and to present weight, height, shoe size, and age data from all students in class VA effectively.
 Students could ask their classmates or even their teacher.
 After questioning activity, students will make hypotheses about how to collect data on body weight, age, shoe size, and height.
 The interaction that occurs at this stage is the interaction between students and students, students with learning resources (textbooks, media and measuring instruments), and students with teachers, in which these interactions encourage the emergence of metacognitive activities.
 Metacognitive activities arose as students learned to question and evaluate the opinions of peers in groups.
-In line with Chiu & Kuo's research (2010), social metacognition in group discussions can construct students' knowledge and strategies so that they can help students learn and evaluate strategies.
-Hypotheses made by students including data collection on body weight and height were collected by measuring techniques using scales and data on age and shoe size were collected through interviews.
+In line with Chiu & Kuo's restarch (2010), social metacognition in group discussions can construct students' knowledge and strategies so that they can help students learn and evaluate strategies.
+Moment of structured learning through peer interaction is able to occur in various tasks finished collaboratively (Kibler, 2017).
+Hypotheses made by students including data collection on body weight and height were collected by measuring techniques using scales and dataon age and shoe size were collected through interviews.
 Student social interactions that occur in inquiry learning, such as engagement in discussion, questioning, and analyzing ideas will increase motivation and critical thinking (Ellwood & Abrams, 2018).
+Research conducted by Mulyeni, Jamaris and Supriyati (2019) also present that factors contributing toward inquiry learning model are the use of work sheets, interaction between peers and teachers..

-Figure 3 Students' Activity in Data Collection and Data Presentation
+Figure 3.
+Students' Activity in Data Collection and Data Presentation

 Then at the data collection stage, members of group one started collecting weight data by measuring the weight of each group member and then write down the results.
 Members of group two began collecting age data by conducting interviews with each member and then taking notes.
 Group three members started collecting shoe size data by interviewing each member and write down the results.
 Group four members started collecting height data by measuring the height of each member using a height meter and then record it.
 During the observation of this activity, it was found that there were some difficulties experienced by the group, for example, group one had difficulty reading numbers in the scales and group four had difficulty using the height meter.
 The rest, children are enthusiastic about this activity and when they found difficulties, they asked the teacher.
-The students overcame these difficulties by asking the teacher.
+The students overcame flese difficulties by asking the teacher.
 Based on observations and interviews, children are more enthusiastic to learn because they feel they were involved more in measuring and interviewing peers.
 The interaction that occurs at this stage is the interaction between students and students, students with learning resources (textbooks, media and measuring instruments), and students with teachers, where these interactions encourage the emergence of metacognitive activities.
-In line with Elbers' (2003) findings, interactions in inquiry learning will stimulate children to construct mathematical knowledge and encourage children to do the reflection process.
+In line with Elbers'

+(2003) findings, interactions in inquiry learning will stimulate children to construct mathematical knowledge and encourage children to do the reflection process.